DataBiosphere/azul/README.md

    ln -snf foo.local .active
    cd ..
    ```

 4) In `deployments/.active/environment` change `AZUL_DEPLOYMENT_STAGE` to the
    name of your deployment.
 In this example, we'd be setting it to `foo`.
+If you
+   don't have a Google service account in a GCP project that's white-listed for
+   subscriptions in DSS, set AZUL_SUBSCRIBE_TO_DSS to 0.

 5) In the project root, create `deployments/.active/environment.local`
    containing